Who plays Ernie Ball Cobalt Slinky strings: the documented pro users

 How was this list sourced?

-Beyond 30, the sourcing evidence falls below the quality bar this page is trying to hold.
+Beyond these names, the sourcing evidence falls below the quality bar this page is trying to hold.
 Adding names without a primary source dilutes the trust readers place in the rest of the list.
 If you want a larger roster, we can add specific artists with a verified source, tell us the name and the citation.